-ALRs should develop a process for screening all staff before their shift, all visitors before they enter the ALR, and all special care residents daily.
-Screening should include the following:
+ALRs should develop a process for screening all staff before their shift, all visitors before they enter the ALR, and all special care Residents daily.
+Screening should include a self-assessment for the following:

-- The presence of fever, chills, cough, or other symptoms of COVID-19; - A diagnosis of COVID-19 in the prior 5 days; and, - Potential exposure to someone with COVID-19 in the prior 10 days.
+- The presence of fever, chills, cough, or other symptoms of COVID-19; or - A diagnosis of COVID-19 in the prior 5 days.